Walk up Rhinog Fawr and Roman Steps from Cwm Bychan

 Very complex terrain, scrambling.

-Walk up Rhinog Fawr and Roman Steps from Cwm Bychan Route Map and GPX Download
+Walk up Rhinog Fawr and Roman Steps from Cwm Bychan Ordnance Survey Map and GPX File Download

 Cwm Bychan is one of the more remote areas of Snowdonia.
 There’s just a narrow, unclassified road leading up to the cwm and no through route.
 In summer it’s a beautifully wooded valley, but today the lake was frozen over and the place felt like winter.
 There’s parking noted on the OS map, and it costs a reasonable £2 per car, but unfortunately charges an additional £1 per passenger as well – not very encouraging for car sharers.
 Payment was an honesty box, and for that you got a portaloo and a parking space.